What Is ColorOfChange.org?

 - Matt Nelson »

-joined the ColorOfChange.org campaign staff in the spring of 2010 and serves as Organizing Director.
+joined the ColorOfChange.org campaign staff in the spring of 2010 and serves as the Organizing Director.
 As a campaign strategist, organizer and communications expert, Matt has trained and mentored hundreds of community leaders and organizers around the country, and has started four successful small businesses that promote alternative economic structures, including the first fair trade, worker collective café in Milwaukee, WI.

 - Sonia Peña »